 Requests to consult aerial imagery must be submitted using the record request form available in the search room.
 At any one time, a maximum of 18 microfilm reels or 18 boxes of prints may be consulted at a workstation.
 Imagery is retrieved daily, within 45 minutes, at 11:00am.

 In the search room, visitors can view post-1945 imagery of Scotland in print form and 1939-1945 imagery of Western Europe on microfilm.
+For conservation reasons, when digital imagery is available on our website we now move the corresponding hard-copy prints into off-site storage and these are therefore no longer provided for viewing.

 The finding aids used to find catalogued imagery of Scotland and places throughout the world, are accessed through a Geographical Information System (GIS) available at each workstation.
 This provides access to digitised sortie plots covering everywhere in Scotland and areas across western Europe.
 From these plots it is possible to identify exact footprint information for each aerial photograph.
 These finding aids were developed to address the unique challenge of cataloguing millions of historic aerial images.